Racheal-DeLaRosa-Personal-Website/my-personal-website/README.md

 3. A "Hello world" tier Javascript function, loaded via an external file e.g., a console.log of a given string
 4. HTML/CSS/JavaScript files submitted via a GitHub repository

+---

+04/09/2023 6:00PM - actived JS alert for homepage only, psuedocoded script source on other pages. this pop seems redundant on every page